slowpokejs/more-minerals/README.md

-more-minerals
+More Minerals
 =============

-Because we require more minerals
+Because we require more minerals.